ninjamode/ninjamode.github.io/content/_index.md

       # Choose which groups/teams of users to display.
       #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
       user_groups:
-        - Principal Investigators
+        - Head
-        - Senior Researchers
+        - Senior Research Scientists
         - Researchers
+        - External Researchers
-        - Administration
+        - Team Support
         - Visitors
         - Alumni
       sort_by: Params.last_name